SmallhillCZ/express-dynacl/README.md

 # express-dynacl
-Express dynamic access control list middleware, that allows to grant access to queries based on request details
+express-dynacl is a simple ExpressJS dynamic access control list middleware, that allows to grant access to queries based on request details.

 ## Using express-dynacl